Tax-Saving Moves You Can Make Before Year-End

 Optimize your charitable contributions

-If charitable giving is part of your financial plan and you itemize your deductions, act by year's end to ensure your donations are as tax-efficient as possible:
+If charitable giving is part of your financial plan and you expect to itemize instead of taking the standard deduction, act by year's end to ensure your 2025 donations are as tax-efficient as possible:

-• Charitable donations: In general, you can deduct cash donations to qualified charities worth up to 60% of your adjusted gross income (AGI), which is your total gross income minus certain deductions.
+• Charitable donations: In general, you can deduct cash donations worth up to 60% of your adjusted gross income (AGI), which is your total gross income minus certain deductions, to qualified charities or a donor-advised fund.
 Donating appreciated long-term investments can be especially tax-efficient because you don't have to recognize the capital gains and you can receive a tax deduction for the full fair-market value of the donation (up to 30% of your AGI).

-• Qualified charitable distribution (QCD): If you're 70½ or older, you can donate up to $105,000 to a charity directly from your IRA using a QCD for tax year 2024.
+• Qualified charitable distribution (QCD): If you're 70½ or older, you can donate up to $108,000 for tax year 2025 to a charity directly from your IRA using a QCD.
+(If both spouses qualify, you each can donate up to the limit.)
 You won't be taxed on the distribution or receive a tax deduction for the donation, but you can use your gift to satisfy all or part of your RMD without adding to your taxable income.

 Can a QCD lower your tax burden?